 We need a better system.

-We we have a system that guarantees by its design that eventually all the cities and the states will be criminal enterprises.
+We have a system that guarantees by its design that eventually all the cities and the states will be criminal enterprises.

 It's designed that way.

-If people can easily and almost never get caught, I would imagine, uh, do all these favors and and stuff, yeah.
+If people can easily and almost never get caught, I would imagine, do all these favors and stuff, there's no way it's going to go the other way.

-People are gonna take the free money.
+People are going to take the free money.

 Let's see, who did this poll?

-Uh exclusively obtained by Breitbart.
+Exclusively obtained by Breitbart.

-It's a Plymouth Union public research poll, and it uh looked at JD Vance running against Gavin Newsom for president in 2028, and it found that in the uh battleground states uh that uh JD would uh win conclusively, but only by like 51 to 49.
+And it found that in the Battleground states that JD would win conclusively, but only by like 51 to 49.

-I I believe you could put absolutely anyone in that poll, and the Democrats would say, Yeah, give me the Democrat, and the Republicans would say give me the Republican, and that's all it is.
+I believe you could put absolutely anyone in that poll, and the Democrats would say, yeah, give me the Democrat.

-And uh, but it's mind-blowing that every day we talk about the news and you know how one of them or one team or the other did something terrible or something awesome, and none of it matters.
+But it's mind-blowing that every day we talk about the news and how one of them or one team or the other did something terrible or something awesome.

 Absolutely nothing they do or say really makes any difference.